JUNYOKAN!

 26 November 1941: Operation "Z":

-CruDiv 8's TONE and CHIKUMA depart Hitokappu (Tankan) Bay, Etorofu Island, Kuriles with Vice Admiral Mikawa Gunichi's (former CO of KIRISHIMA) Support Force's BatDiv 3/Section 1's HIEI and KIRISHIMA DesRon 1's light cruiser ABUKUMA and her destroyers and Supply Groups Nos.
+CruDiv 8's TONE and CHIKUMA depart Hitokappu Bay, Etorofu Island, Kuriles with Vice Admiral Mikawa Gunichi's (former CO of KIRISHIMA) Support Force's BatDiv 3/Section 1's HIEI and KIRISHIMA DesRon 1's light cruiser ABUKUMA and her destroyers and Supply Groups Nos.
 1 and 2.
 Mikawa's Force accompanies Vice Admiral (Admiral, posthumously) Nagumo Chuichi's (former CO of YAMASHIRO) First Air Fleet Striking Force (Kido Butai): CarDiv 1's AKAGI and KAGA, CarDiv 2's HIRYU and SORYU, CarDiv 5's SHOKAKU and ZUIKAKU.

 2 December 1941: